univention/univention-corporate-server/doc/architecture/concepts/permission.rst

    Users in *Domain Admins* group have all domain permissions just like the *Administrator* account.
-To join a UCS system to the domain, administrators need a user account in the group *Domain Admins*.
+To join a UCS system to the domain, administrators need a user account that's member in the groups *Domain Admins* and *DC Backup Hosts*.
+For more information see :ref:`uv-manual:domain-ldap-subsequent-domain-joins-with-univention-join`.

 Machine account
 ---------------